MarcFly/SqueLib/Readme.md

 But why did I really decided on this project, I hate going into IDE's.
 There are too many steps in configuring the projects and doing things.
 I prefer to get all things together, build and then just use any available IDE to debug what's happening, which **CMake** is great at.

-The project has been debugged using MSVS and GDB.
-I haven't got _ndk-gdb_ to work, probably because my toolchain is not in concordance to the ndk's, and I genuinely dislike Android Studio but that may have to be an option if someone can point me in the right direction.
+The project has been debugged using MSVS, GDB and Android Studio through APK Debugging.
+Both GDB and Android Studio have been a learning experience by themselves on just getting them to work coming from only ever having used MSVS, the final documentation will include a setup and the most basic debugging (where I am) going.

 What does SqueLib provide?
 ===